Protect your other water treatment systems from harmful sediment with these top rated filters.

 When should I opt for a spin-down sediment filter instead of a fine micron sediment filter?

-If you have a pretty heavy load of sediment in your well water, you’ll benefit most from using a spin-down filter.
+If you have a heavy load of sediment in your well water, you’ll benefit most from using a spin-down filter.
 That’s because spin-down filters can trap large particles of sediment and sand that could otherwise clog a typical filter and render it ineffective almost immediately.
-A spin-down filter uses centrifugal force to push dirt and debris into the bottom of the system, which you can release by opening the valve.

 What’s the average lifespan of a sediment filter?

-This totally depends upon the quality of your water and how much sediment you’re dealing with.
+The average lifespan of whole house sediment filters depends on the quality of your water and how much sediment you’re dealing with.
 Every 3, 000 gallons of water, or 6 months, is the most common period between filter changes.
-But some sediment filters can last much longer than this, up to 6, 000 gallons of water (every 12 months) or more.
-You’ll usually be able to tell when a filter needs changing because your home’s water flow will slow right down.
+But some sediment filters can last much longer than this – up to 6, 000 gallons of water (every 12 months) or more.
+You’ll usually be able to tell when a filter needs changing because your water flow will slow right down.

 How Often Should I Change My Sediment Filter?

-You’ll usually need to change a whole house sediment filter once every 6 to 9 months.
-Some filters are even better than this, and can last up to a year or longer.
+You should change a whole house sediment filter once every 6 to 9 months.
+Some filters can last up to a year or longer.
 The best way to know for sure when your sediment water filter needs changing is to monitor your water pressure.
 If the pressure drops, it’s a likely sign that you need to change your filter.